 It seems contradictory.
 If the goal is to get faster, why is the app limiting how much you can run?

 Because the goal isn’t to run as much as possible this week.
 It’s to run as much as possible this year — and the year after that, and the year after that.
-The research is unambiguous: the runners who improve the most over time aren’t the ones who had the biggest individual training weeks.
-They’re the ones who stayed consistent, stayed healthy, and built gradually.
+A big individual week isn’t what makes a runner better over that kind of horizon.
+Staying consistent and staying healthy enough to keep training is.

 A 10-week training block with 8 good weeks and 2 weeks lost to injury produces less fitness than 10 weeks of slightly lower but uninterrupted volume.
 The volume caps exist to keep you in that second scenario.
 The constraints aren’t limiting your potential — they’re protecting it.